We're an affiliate

 How to Protect Your Cat While Walking Outside

-Now that you and your cat are ready to walk the great outside world, here are few more things to be aware of and considering to have a safe walk.
+Now that you and your cat are ready to walk the great outside world, here are a few more things to be aware of and consider to have a safe walk.

 Fleas